beibingyangliuying/python-typst/README.md

 `python-typst` is a library for generating executable typst code (See [typst repository](https://github.com/typst/typst) and [typst documentation](https://typst.app/docs/) for more information).
 It is written primarily in functional programming paradigm with some OOP content.
+Each module has greater than 90% unit test coverage.

 This package provides the interfaces in a way that is as close as possible to typst's native functions.
 Through `python-typst` and other data processing packages, you can generate data reports quickly.